 Gently press homemade pie crust into 9-inch deep dish plate.

-- Cook bacon in large skillet over medium heat until brown.
-Pat with paper towels to remove excess grease.
+Cook bacon in large skillet over medium heat until brown.
+Drain grease and pat with paper towels to remove excess grease.
 Crumble bacon.

 Mix together half-and-half, eggs, salt and pepper in a medium bowl.
 Once mixed, pour mixture into crust.

 Bake quiche for 30 – 40 minutes, or until knife inserted into center comes out clean.

 Let quiche stand for 5 minutes.
 Cut into wedges and serve.

 If you have a kitchen scale, cube the cheese and measure out to 6 ounces.